AjithKumarT/nodejs/README.md

 ExpressEx--> Simple program using ExpressJs a javascript framework.

 ArticleCreation --> A Blog webpage application which allows user to sign up, login and create blogs.
-Uses nodejs, expreesjs and mysql.
+Uses nodejs, expressjs and mysql.

                     Allows user to create blog and save it, Allows user to view his profile,